 Writing down our feelings and thoughts has been proven to have therapeutic qualities, jotting these down at the time of experiencing them or keeping a journal is one of the coping strategies that is often used by those who are going through fertility treatment.

-Having the right diet can help with increasing your fertility and also with easing of stress.
+Having the right diet can help with increasing your fertility and also with the easing of stress.

 How we can help

-Here at the Evewell we deeply care about the well-being of you and your loved ones.
+Here at The Evewell we deeply care about the well-being of you and your loved ones.
 If you are feeling particularly stressed or worried please get in touch with us and we can help.
-If that’s having a consultation with one of our doctors to guide you through your journey, putting you in touch with a nutritionist or referring you to our fertility counsellor, we are here.
-Get in touch by either emailing us at firstname.lastname@example.org or giving us a call on 020 3974 0950.
+If that’s having a consultation with one of our doctors to guide you through your journey, putting you in touch with a nutritionist or referring you to our fertility counsellor, we’re here.